loperntu/asialex2015/index.md

 - Google Book ngram corpus (training data to gain insight)
 - UDN (The United Daily News): provides newswires over several years in Taiwan.
 - Word list from MOE (1997)
-- PTT corpus : neologism sensor?
+- PTT corpus as neologism sensor: the most popular discussion forum in Taiwan (over than 20,000 boards and 1.5 million users, more than 10,000 articles are posted/day.)
 - DeepLex